rmrk-team/evm-sample-contracts/contracts/MergedEquippable/README.md

   console.log("Base is set");
 }
 ````

+**NOTE: The `metadataURI` of a slot can be used to retrieve a fallback resource when no resource is equipped into it.**

 Notice how the `z` value of the background is `0` and that of the head is `3`.
 Also note how the `itemType` value of
 the `Slot` type of fixed items is `2` and that of equippable items is `1`.
 Additionally the `metadataURI` is usually